Spoon4/goprince/README.md

 ### In Production environment

-We can build a docker image for our go application by running:
+You can build a Docker image for your go application by running:

 ```bash
 $ make build-prod
 ```
+:warning: You need to increment number in [VERSION](version) file to increment Docker's image tag.

 And to launch a docker container for the image created above we run:
 ```bash
 $ make run-prod
 ```

 ## References